What You Need to Know About the Summer Volunteer Program

 Must have a method of transportation to the WMC

-A personal automobile is preferred due to the immediacy associated with on-call duty.
+A personal automobile is preferred.
 In the absence of a personal automobile, bus access is acceptable.
 Bicycles are also an acceptable mode of transportation during the summer months.

 When to Apply